Coddiction-101/SideQuest/ViewDock/readme.md

-# ViewDock
+# Doque

 > **Open.
 Read.
 Download.
 Instantly.**

-ViewDock is a lightweight web application that lets users preview documents directly from a URL without downloading them first.
+Doque is a lightweight web application that lets users preview documents directly from a URL without downloading them first.

 Simply paste a document link, and ViewDock fetches, renders, and displays the content in your browser with a smooth reading experience.